The Lean Startup

 3. Implementing Lean Startup Methodology

 Lean Startup offers a few basic tools to prevent such a miscarriage, one of which suggests building a product incrementally and iteratively.
-Accordingly, instead of developing, testing, obtaining FDA clearance and only then obtaining payors' feedback, the company above should have sought payors' feedback a lot earlier.
+Accordingly, instead of developing, testing, obtaining FDA clearance and only then obtaining payers' feedback, the company above should have sought payers' feedback a lot earlier.

 We call the MVP that we develop for our clients a 'Pseudo Dossier'.
 This 'Pseudo Dossier' includes most of the documentation the company expects to obtain in the future, once the product is fully developed and cleared/approved for marketing.
 However, it is based on the company's estimations, not actual data.
 The included pseudo data may indicate estimated clinical trial results, product price, etc.